Margaret Mead (1901-1978)

 Margaret Mead was a 20th century anthropologist whose work in indigenous and developing societies made her one of the most famous anthropologists in the world.

 Margaret Mead was born on December 16, 1901 in Philadelphia.
-Her father was a finance professor at the Wharton School and her mother was a sociologist.
-Mead was home schooled and also attended public school for a period of time.
-She enrolled in DePauw University before earning her Bachelor’s degree from Barnard College in 1923.
-Mead continued her education at the prestigious Columbia University, earning her Master’s degree from Columbia in 1924.
-She began her professional career as an assistant curator at the Museum of Natural History before graduating from Columbia with her Ph.D. in 1929.
+Her father was an economics professor at the Wharton School of Business and her mother was a sociologist.
+Mead was primarily homeschooled, and her progressive parents encouraged her to befriend children of all backgrounds and pursue her own profession.
+She began her undergraduate education at DePauw University in Indiana before transferring to Barnard College in New York City; she earned her BA in 1923.
+Mead continued her education at Columbia University, earning her master’s degree in 1924 and her PhD in 1929.

 Contribution to Psychology

 Mead studied the psychological and physical behaviors of adolescents in Samoa.
 She believed that the difficult transition from childhood to adulthood experienced by westerners was unique to that culture.
 She published her findings in her 1928 book, Coming of Age in Samoa, arguing that developmental stages are not hard-wired and that children develop differently depending on cultural demands.
 Her observations in Samoa indicated that adolescence was not a stressful or rebellious time for Samoan teenagers.